hppedeaf/Camera-Animation-Hppe-Docs/docs/FAQ.md

 ___

-### I can see my VRC stream, but I can't see OBS / on monitor, what did I do wrong?
+### CAHppe camera doesn't appear, glitches, or turns on and off repeatedly in the VRC Camera.
+What did I do wrong?
-It appears that you're using the old version, which is causing the problem.
-The new version has fixed this issue.
+You need to set your VRC Camera behavior to 'look-at-me.'
+That should fix it.
 :::danger important

 **⚠️ Ensure set behaviour on VRC Camera “look at me” when using Camera Animation ⚠️**